tianhaoz95/time_since/NOTE.md

 Your task is to also show a percentage passed under the progress bar in status screen right after "out of xx days" which can looks like "out of xx days (40%)".

+Your task is to fix the text under the progress bar in status screen.
+When i set the repeat days to be 180, i see under progress bar "1 days out of 0 days (180%)" where it should be "1 days out of 180 days (0%)".

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: